MHickey2/EssenChelle-Oils/README.md

 [everydayhealth.com](https://www.everydayhealth.com/wellness/what-are-essential-oils-a-complete-guide-on-aromatherapy-and-its-potential-health-benefits/)

 Everyone in Code Institute who contributed to my Projects, in particular Ed from Tutor Support, who shared his vast knowledge with me, but also every other Tutor who helped me along the way.

+Thank you also to Joshua, Jason and Holly, who helped me in a coding crisis near the end of the Project.

 Thank you to my Mentor Brian Macharia for all your help and guidance for all my Projects.
 <br>